The Haunted Monte Cristo Homestead

 Would you stay the night at the most haunted mansion in Australia?

 Visit my ART SHOP to see what macabre beauties have been inspired by these gruesome stories.

 If you enjoyed this story, may I suggest:

 The Lemp Mansion - A haunting

 The Houska Castle - A haunting

-Mary Vincent: The Girl Who Lived - My most popular true crime story
+Mary Vincent: The Girl Who Lived - The most popular true crime survivor story